 - 6.8.1 The Contractor must submit invoices in accordance with subsection 6.3.2.1 entitled "Invoice Submission" above.
-Invoices cannot be submitted until all work identified in the invoice is completed. - Payments will be made provided that the invoice(s) are emailed to DFO Accounts Payable at DFO.invoicing-facturation.MPO@DFO-MPO.gc.ca with a cc to: (to be provided at contract award) and provides the required information as stated in subsection 6.8.1 above.
+Invoices cannot be submitted until all work identified in the invoice is completed. - 6.8.2 Payments will be made provided that the invoice(s) are emailed to DFO Accounts Payable at DFO.invoicing-facturation.MPO@DFO-MPO.gc.ca with a cc to: Invoicing-facturation.MPO@DFO-MPO.gc.ca with a cc to: Invoicing-facturation.MPO@DFO-MPO.gc.ca with a cc to: Invoicing-facturation.MPO@DFO-MPO.gc.ca with a cc to: Invoicing-facturation.MPO@DFO-MPO.gc.ca and provides the required information as stated in subsection 6.8.1 above.